This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Fortunately, my husband Wally will try almost anything I put in front of him.
 Even after he said he didn’t want me to make shrimp and grits, he gave it another shot.
 Granted, he doesn’t love everything I cook, but he’ll at least make an attempt to eat it.

 The first time I made beef stroganoff, I followed the recipe to a “T,” in spite of the difficulty.
 After all that, Wally informed me that it was too sour.
 I tasted it and agreed with him, so the next time I made it I used less sour cream.
-To both of our surprise, we both loved it.
+To both of our delight, we both loved it.

 Aha Moment with Ground Beef Stroganoff